Fanny Howe Notebooks, 1967-2021

 Fanny Howe, circa the 1960s.
 Courtesy of the author.

 The materials in this collection begin in the Boston area, around the time of her father’s death (in 1967) and her marriage to writer and civil rights activist Carl Senna (in 1968).
-The notebooks and diaries proceed to document the births and raising of her three children (Ann Lucien, Danzy, and Maceo Senna), the development of her philosophical, political, and spiritual ideas — including her first encounters with the work of Simone Weil (in 1970) and her conversion to Catholicism (in 1982) — and the research and thinking behind a range of Howe’s poetry, novels, essay collections, and films.
+The notebooks and diaries proceed to document her family life, the development of her philosophical, political, and spiritual ideas — including her first encounters with the work of Simone Weil (in 1970) and her conversion to Catholicism (in 1982) — and the research and thinking behind a range of Howe’s poetry, novels, essay collections, and films.

 The notebooks follow Howe over the course of her peripatetic writing life and career.
 Beginning several years after Howe's undergraduate experience at Stanford University (which houses the bulk of her papers), the Poetry Room's collection includes references to her teaching stints at Tufts University, Emerson College, Kenyon College, Columbia University, Yale University, Massachusetts Institute of Technology, and Georgetown University.